 The code is not yet cleaned up yet, and some parts are really not good looking.
 That’s why there is no additional info on the internals for now.
-But cleanup phase is the next thing I’ll do.
-Also, building the project is not yet 100% straightforward, but I am improving things on that side.
-Detailed instructions will come too for people that are interested to tweak the project themselves.
+There is build instructions though, for those who dares to test.

 Please note that many things have been removed from the original D3 code base, and in particular, I removed most of the embedded in-game D3 tools and compilers, renderer debug tools (“r_show*” console variables), MacOSX and Win32 specific code, legacy ARB2 renderer path, and asynchronous network server code (while still keeping the network client code).
 It is really a WebAssembly specific game runtime now.

 I nevertheless kept the ability to compile/run it on Linux for the purpose of doing fair comparisons between Wasm and Native builds (more info on this in the Technical Details section).

 - Version compiled using Upstream LLVM backend + new ASYNCIFY/ASYNCIFY_WHITELIST option: 10% smaller binary size, +5-10% better performance.